kodadot/developers/docs/tutorials/querytutorial.md

 ![step9](/indexer/9.png)

 `$issuer_eq: String = ""` tells you that the query variable that will be assigned to `issuer_eq` will be a String that has to be inside quotation marks "".
 That will be specified for every query parameter you decide to choose in the future.
+If the parameter has an exclamation point at the end (i.e `$issuer_eq: String!`), it means the parameter is REQUIRED.

 Here, we've initialized our parameters